swcarpentry/modern-scientific-authoring/03-advanced.md

 The last requirement for an academic paper is references.
 Markdown, through `pandoc` and its extension `pandoc-citeproc`, handles these very graciously.
 The `pandoc` bibliography module is able to read citations from a variety of formats.
-Originally designed for CLS JSON and CLS YAML, it can acomodate, for example, bibtex and RIS.
+Originally designed for CSL JSON and CSL YAML, it can acomodate, for example, bibtex and RIS.

 The way to note a reference is `@CitationKey`.
 For example, if your (bibtex) library contains the following reference: